-Shared Decision Making
+Shared Decision-making

-Shared decision making guides the coalition's actions.
+Shared decision-making guides the coalition's actions.
 No one organization in the coalition overpowers the decisions made for or by the coalition, and mechanisms are in place so that this does not happen.
-Coalition members see transparency in decision making, and many perspectives, organizations, and sources of information being considered as decisions are made.
-Processes are in place so that decisions are based on data and stakeholder input.
+Coalition members see transparency in decision-making and feel they have a voice in decisions.
+Processes are in place so that decisions are based on data, and all partner input is valued and weighed equally.
+People making the decisions represent those populations of focus where health equity change is desired.

-Shared decision making in a coalition results in increased member satisfaction and engagement and more effective leadership.
-Its success relies on transparency, in decision making, strong communication methods, and coalition member involvement in making decisions.
-To ensure effective decision making, keep these key principles in mind:
+Shared decision-making in a coalition results in increased member satisfaction and engagement and more effective leadership.
+Its success relies on transparency, in decision-making, strong communication methods, and coalition member involvement in making decisions.
+To ensure effective decision-making, keep these key principles in mind:

-- No one organization overpowers the decisions made in the coalition and mechanisms are in place to prevent this from happening.
-These mechanisms can include: voting guidelines that assure a balanced and fair voting process, decisionmaking criteria that is agreed upon prior to decision making, and the ability for coalition members to have equal input into decision-making discussions. - Decisions have strong rationale and are based on data and stakeholder input. - Coalition members see that many perspectives, organizations, and sources of information are considered as decisions are made. - Members understand how decisions are made and are involved in decision making.
+- No one organization overpowers the decisions made in the coalition, and mechanisms are in place to prevent this from happening.
+These mechanisms can include: voting guidelines that assure a balanced and fair voting process, decision-making criteria that is agreed upon prior to decision-making, and the ability for coalition members to have equal input into decision-making discussions. - Coalition members need to feel they have a voice in decision-making.
+They see that many perspectives, organizations, and sources of information are considered as decisions are made. - Members understand how decisions are made and are involved in decision-making.